Nexela/StrictEngagements/README.md

 ###Turret Creep
 If you think turret creep ruins the game then give this mod a try.
 In easy mode (default) you can't build any turrets within 100 tiles of an enemy force.
-For a more challenging experience turn on medium mode in the config and you will only be able to place land mines, combot robots and cars to enable a quick getaway.
+For a more challenging experience turn on medium mode in the config and you will only be able to place land mines, combat robots and cars to enable a quick getaway.

 ---

 ####Quick Get Away
-In easy or medium mode autofill (if you are using it *soon*) is disabled when you place your car down and instead we automaticly put 1 coal from your inventory into your car!
+In easy or medium mode autofill (if you are using it *soon*) is disabled when you place your car down and instead we automaticly put 1 coal from your inventory into your car.
 You don't even have time to load ammo because you are trying to get away fast!
-See the config.lua file for options!
+See the config.lua file for options.

 ---